Skip to main content

 A film poem filmed at Antwerp Zoo echoes diasporic voices of displacement.
 On being a foreigner.
 On dehumanization and language.

 On being a foreigner.
-On dehumanization which always starts with language.
+On dehumanization, which always begins with language.

-Filmed at Antwerp Zoo, UBUNDU portrays the okapi, an animal exhibited for the first time in Antwerp in 1919.
-The portrait of the animal—that can only breed in captivity outside of the DRC—is juxtaposed with the voice-over acting out, shouting and singing the wounds of displacement and non-belonging.
+The video poem, filmed in the Antwerp Zoo, portrays the Okapi—an animal brought into captivity for the first time in 1919.
+The portrait of the Okapi, a species that can be bred outside the Democratic Republic of the Congo only in captivity, is confronted with a voice-over that enacts, shouts, and sings the wounds of displacement and non-belonging.

-In his most notable novels, Austerlitz and The Rings of Saturn, Sebald circumnavigates the sites of radicalised violence, tracing the line between the Holocaust and colonialism.
-Antwerp Zoo and the European railway system have an important place in Sebald’s writing: the expansion of the railways enabled the development of capitalist production and transnational transport, becoming the symbol of their age, whilst also enabling mass deportations and genocide.
+The work engages with W.G.
+Sebald’s literary approach to memory, shaped by intertextuality and a metonymic mode of storytelling.
+In his most notable novels, Austerlitz and The Rings of Saturn, Sebald navigates landscapes marked by radicalized violence, tracing a line between the Holocaust and colonialism.
+Antwerp Zoo and the European railway system hold particular significance in his work: the expansion of the railways facilitated capitalist growth and transnational transport, becoming a symbol of modernity, while also enabling mass deportations and genocide.

-Due to her intention to incorporate Sebald’s phrase about the ‘Ugliness of Belgium’ in the piece, Jureša has been declined an official permission to film the Okapi at Antwerp Zoo.
+Due to her intent to include Sebald’s phrase ‘the ugliness of Belgium’ in the film, Jureša was denied official permission to film the okapi at the Antwerp Zoo.

 Ubundu a film still by Jelena Juresa